lvunie/scraper_project/README.md

 **5. scraper.js:**

-"output":   a folder to store JSON for each **page_three** detail.
+"output":   a folder to store JSON for each **page_three** output.
-"markdown": a folder to store text for *Overview*, *Impact* in markdown(md) format from each **page_three** , and also download and save all *related* icon for each **page_three** URL.
+"markdown": a folder to store text for *Overview*, *Impact* in markdown(md) format from each **page_three** , download and save picture for "process" section. and also save all *related* icon for each **page_three** URL.
-"related":  download and save all icon for category page.
+"related":  download and save all icon for **page_two**.

 *the reason why I spearate those category pages because I thought each categroy page may have it own element in funture, and this will be convenience for modification.
 **also there need "grunt" function to merge all json output to one.